iambrainstorming/iambrainstorming.github.io/src/chapters/reasoning/evidence-based_medicine.md

 1. To use evidence summaries in clinical practice;
 2. To help develop and update selected systematic reviews or evidence-based guidelines in their area of expertise; and
 3. To enrol patients in studies of treatment, diagnosis and prognosis on which medical practice is based.

+## Comprehensive Approaches to Managing Lifestyle Diseases: Beyond Pharmaceuticals

+Some examples include diseases like diabetes, high blood pressure, and depression, which often require a comprehensive approach beyond pharmaceutical interventions alone.
+Incorporating various strategies such as yoga, exercise, a balanced diet, herbal medicine, cognitive-behavioral therapy, and relationship management can significantly enhance disease management.